denniel-sadian/LyricsMan/README.md

 # LyricsMan
-Django web project that gives your favorite lyrics.
+Django2 web project that gives your favorite lyrics.